mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/download/index.md

 You must be a registered user and logged on to the support portal to download DKP.
 New customers must contact their sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install this product.
 If you have problems downloading DKP, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.</p>

-## Download from the AWS Marketplace
+## Download image from the Infrastructure Provider of choice marketplace

-Follow the instructions on AWS console to download the container image.
+Follow the instructions on provider's console to download the container image.

 After downloading the image, run the following command to copy the binaries onto your host.